Daigakuimo

 Instructions:

-1. Carefully slice the Satsumaimo into bite-sized pieces.
+Carefully slice the Satsumaimo into bite-sized pieces.
 You can leave the skin on for added texture and flavor.
+Soak it in water to remove astringency.

-2. Heat a skillet or frying pan over medium heat and add the sweet potato pieces, vegetable oil, and sugar and stir quickly.
+In a skillet or frying pan, add the sweet potato pieces, vegetable oil, and sugar and stir quickly.

-3. Cover the skillet or pan with a lid and let the sweet potatoes cook for approximately 7-8 minutes.
+Cover the skillet or pan with a lid and let the sweet potatoes cook for approximately 8-10 minutes over medium heat.
 During this time, the sugar will melt, creating a glossy and sweet coating on the sweet potatoes.

 History behind the Daigakuimo: Daigakuimo, often referred to as "university (daigaku) potatoes (imo)," has a fascinating origin that traces back to the early 20th century in Japan.
 Wondering what the connection between academia and sweet potatoes?